saikrishna-prathapaneni/strayos-belt-speed/README.md

 </p>
 <br>

-following are the speeds obtained for different speeds obtained for different `--const` values following are graphs for, 0.75, 1.0 and 2.0 respectively.
-We can observe that as the const value is reduced, speed outliers are penalized more.
+following are the speeds obtained for different `--const` values. following are graphs for, 0.75, 1.0 and 2.0 `--const` values respectively.
+We can observe that as the const value is reduced, Outliers in speed are penalized more.

 <br>
 <p align="center">